Spokenly for Android

 Is Spokenly available for Android?

 Not yet.
-Spokenly is currently available on macOS and iOS.
+Spokenly is currently available on macOS, iOS, and Windows (public beta).
 There is no Android version at this time, but you can join the waitlist on this page to be notified if that changes.

 Why doesn't Spokenly support Android?

-Spokenly is currently built with Swift for macOS and iOS.
+Spokenly was first built with Swift for macOS and iOS, and the Windows version was added recently as a public beta.
 An Android version would need to be developed separately, which is why it is not available yet.

 Will Spokenly ever come to Android?